 Capricor leases space for its corporate offices from The Bubble Real Estate Company, LLC ("Bubble Real Estate") pursuant to a lease that was originally effective for a two-year period beginning July 1, 2013 with an option to extend the lease for an additional twelve months.
 Capricor subsequently entered into several amendments extending the term of the lease and modifying its terms.
 Effective January 1, 2021, we entered into a month-to-month lease amendment with the Bubble Real Estate.
+The monthly lease payment was \$13,073.
+In November 2021, Capricor entered into an amendment to the lease pursuant to which the square footage of the premises was reduced with a monthly lease payment of \$5,548 per month commencing November 1, 2021.
 The lease is terminable by either party upon 90 days' written notice to the other party.
-The monthly rental payment is \$13,073.

-Capricor leases facilities from Cedars-Sinai Medical Center ("CSMC"), a related party (see Note 9 - "Related Party Transactions"), pursuant to a lease (the "Facilities Lease") that was originally effective for a three-year period beginning June 1, 2014.
+Capricor leases facilities from CSMC, a related party (see Note 9 - "Related Party Transactions"), pursuant to a lease (the "Facilities Lease") that was originally effective for a three-year period beginning June 1, 2014.
 Capricor has subsequently entered into several amendments extending the term of the lease and modifying its terms.
 In July 2020, Capricor exercised its option to extend the term of the Facilities Lease for an additional 12-month period through July 31, 2021 with a monthly lease payment of \$15,805.
-The Company has a further option to extend the Facilities Lease with respect to a portion of the leased premises through July 31, 2022 and a monthly lease payment of \$10,707.
-At this time, we are actively evaluating new facilities for our research and development activities or the possible extension of our current lease.
+The Company has a further option to extend the Facilities Lease with respect to a portion of the leased premises through July 31, 2022 with a monthly lease payment of \$10,707.
+In July 2021, the Company notified CSMC that it was exercising this option.